Seed starting

 Start With Your Garden Goals

-Before opening a catalog, I take stock of the past season.
-What grew well?
-What struggled in Sonoma Valley’s warm days and cool nights?
-Which crops my family ate the most?
-This reflection helps me prioritize what to look for in the catalogs.
+Even before I open a catalog, I start by thinking about my garden goals.
+I take stock of the past season—what grew well, what struggled in my garden’s warm days and cool nights, and which crops my family enjoyed the most.
+That quick reflection helps me focus and prioritize what I’m looking for as I browse seed catalogs.

-Having a clear intention helps you avoid impulse buying—something I learned the hard way early on.
+Having a clear intention helps me avoid impulse buying—something I learned the hard way early on.
+Impulse buying in the past has left me with packets and packets of seeds I never planted.

 Understand Variety Descriptions